Wye River (Victoria)

-The Wye River is a perennial river of the Corangamite catchment, located in the Otways region of the Australian state of Victoria.
+The Wye River is a perennial river of the Corangamite catchment, in the Otways region of the Australian state of Victoria.

 Location and features

 The Wye River rises in the Otway Ranges in southwest Victoria and flows generally east towards the town of where the river reaches its mouth and empties into Bass Strait, north of Cape Otway.
 From its highest point, the river descends 601 m over its 11 km course.

 Etymology

 The river was named by surveyor George Smythe and is derived from one of the rivers of the same name in the United Kingdom.